Darleene99/Dynamic-Music-Player-SL/README.md

 - Can be used to create and sell your own products under the MIT license
 - Reselling the script without modification is not allowed

-## Usage

-1. Copy and paste the Dynamic Music Player script into your Second Life object.
-2. Drop a notecard with your song UUIDs and clip lengths into the object.
-3. Enjoy the synchronized playback of your music clips!

 ## Notecard Format